Typhani Harris | August 2016

-5 Ways to Reduce Grading
+5 Ways to Reduce Grading Combination

-Oh the Grading!!
+Oh, the Grading!!
 As we maneuver through the school year, we will inevitably be faced with a mound of papers begging for our attention.
 This mound will grow larger and stronger until we just can’t take it anymore!
-Below is a grading combination of ways to ungrade, which will be huge time saver and will diminish the mounds of papers.
+Below is a grading combination of ways to ungrade, which will be a huge time saver and will diminish the mounds of papers.

 Welcome to Un-Grading 101

 Grading will haunt you.
 It piles higher and higher and you feel like you can never recover.
 So, stop grading.
 One of the tips we teach in the course assessment for makers is to teach students how to evaluate themselves and how to rationalize and justify their final grades.
 Portfolios work very well in this situation.
 Have students store their assessments within the classroom, and then as the grading period comes to an end have students lead conferences with you where they go through their body of work and justify their growth and performance.
-Here are a couple ways you can cut down grading immediately.
+Here are a couple ways you can cut downgrading immediately.

 We all know the magic of just holding a clipboard, but actually putting grades on it saves time.

 - Grade your introductory activity on-the-spot.
 You can circulate, discuss various answers, and grade it all at one time.